amblafont/app-switcher/README.md

 Switcher between applications (written in python 2).
 Each X window can be associated with a custom virtual path.
-Then, you can switch to a specific window by entering the type.
+Then, you can switch to a specific window by entering the path.

 # Usage